patel-tirth/FileWatchScala/README.md

 - SBT installed on your system
 - AWS CLI installed and configured on your system

+## Project Structure

+src/main/resources/

+#### application.conf
+contains Kafka bootstrapserver broker strings and kafka topic which are preconfigured while downloading and configuring kafka and are use in the program for AWS Apache Kafka processing.

+src/main/scala/

+#### Actors
+LogFileWatcher -
+LogFileExtraction -

+#### KafkaService -
+Producer -

 ## Instructions

 #### Deployed the Log generator on EC2 to produce 10 logs at a time in S3 bucket file "loggenerator": [LogGenerator](https://github.com/AynaJain/LogGenerator)